KiaKiaKiaKiaKia/KiaKiaKiaKiaKia/README.md

 ## Welcome!

 Hello!
-My name is Zara and I have just graduated with a Bachelors in CS.
+My name is Zara and I am waiting to graduate with a Bachelors in CS.

 I love to solve challenging puzzles and learn as much as I can about technology!